OSU-CS-325/Project_Two_Coin_Change/zip-to-turn-in/README.md

 * Type the following command to run the code and produce your own copy of the 'Amountchange.txt':

 ```
-./runProjectTwo.sh
+python projectTwo.py [Input filename].txt
 ```

-* You can then check the results from running the script in the newly created 'Amountchange.txt' in the current directory
+* You can then check the results from running the script in the newly created '[Input filename]change.txt' in the current directory